Marusyk/BinaryTree/README.md

 var binaryTree = new BinaryTree<int>(numbers);
 ```

+Also you can initialize a new instance of the BinaryTree class that is empty and has the specified initial capacity:
+`var binaryTree = new BinaryTree<int>(10);`

 By default traversal is set to [**In-order**](https://en.wikipedia.org/wiki/Tree_traversal#In-order) <br>
 You can set the type of traversal in constructor `var binaryTree = new BinaryTree<int>(new PostOrderTraversal<int>());`
 or use method `SetTraversalStrategy()`: